Involution words: counting problems and connections to Schubert calculus for symmetric orbit closures: Involution words for symmetric groups

-As noted earlier, Can, Joyce, and Wyser \cite{CJ,CJW} have recently studied the sets $\cA(y)$ and $\cAfpf(y)$ for $y \in \I(S_\infty)$; they provide a useful set of conditions, involving only the one-line representations of permutations, which classify their elements.
+As noted earlier, Can, Joyce, and Wyser \cite{CJ,CJW} have recently studied the sets $\cA(y)$ and $\cAfpf(y)$ for $y \in \I(S_\infty)$; they provide a useful set of conditions, involving only the one-line representations of permutations, that classify their elements.
 (Several left/right-handed conventions in \cite{CJ,CJW} are the mirror images of the ones we adopt here, so the elements in the sets described by the main results \cite[Theorem 2.5 and Corollary 2.16]{CJW} are actually the inverses of what we call atoms.)
 The sets $\cA(y)$ and $\cAfpf(y)$ may also be viewed as special cases of the sets $W(Y)$ that Brion defines geometrically in \cite[\S1.1]{Brion98}.
-These sets of atoms have several special properties which do not generalize to other Coxeter groups, which we discuss in the complementary paper \cite{HMP2}.
-We require some results from that work, which we quote as follows.
-The following combines \cite[Corollaries 6.11 and 6.23]{HMP2}.
+These sets of atoms have several special properties which do not generalize to other Coxeter groups, which we discuss in the complementary paper \cite{HMP2}: